not-so-anonymous-developer/waldo-not-so-anonymous-developer/README.md

 #exif_s3_indexer
 An HTTP API with flexible EXIF parsing and indexing capabilities.

+## AWS Credentials
+Requires you to have a default profile in [AWS Shared Credentials](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html), which have S3 Read Access.

 ## Routes

 * `/exif` - Get list of images available for EXIF information (includes href pointing to endpoint for this API.)